Dr. Matthew Paldy, PhD, LP

 When Academic Anxiety Becomes Overwhelming

-Students often seek help when anxiety begins to interfere with functioning—missed deadlines, inability to start work, declining confidence, or persistent mental exhaustion after studying.
+Students often seek help when anxiety begins interfering with functioning—missed deadlines, inability to start tasks, declining confidence, or persistent exhaustion after studying.
+At this point, academic anxiety affects mood, sleep, and emotional stability.